 Lt.
 Colombo investigates the murder of Rudy Matthews, an art collector who is found shot to death in his home.
 The killer is the dead man's nephew, art critic Dale Kingston who, with the help of his accomplice Tracy O'Connor, tries to mask the time of death and then give himself an alibi by attending an art exhibit From the outset, Colombo can't quite understand why one of the two missing paintings was by a lesser artist and why a thief wouldn't have taken something more expensive.
 Kingston tries to point Colombo in the direction of his aunt, Matthews ex-wife Edna.
 The fact that Matthews left everything, including his entire art collection, to her seems to support that idea.
 Colombo isn't buying it and sets a clever trap for him.
 Written by

 Did You Know?

-Heard during the murder sequence See more
+Heard during the cocktail party sequence in the art gallery See more